bucs110FALL22/final-project-ryan-keira/README.md

 * Classes
 1.Puck: Puck will move up, down, left, and right.
-2.Goal: Goal will move left and right.
-3.Table: Table will be an image on which the puck will move on.
-3.Player 1: Will be either blue or green team.
-Will be able to use w, w, s, and d arrowkeys to move puck.
+2.Striker: Will be either blue or green team.
+Will be able to use w, a, s, and d or arrowkeys to move puck.
-4.Player 2: Will be able to hit the puck using the 4 arrowkeys.
+3. Controller: Holds the game logic and runs the program

 ## Project Structure and File List